 Methodology

-This analysis uses TrendForce's April 2026 commercialization forecast, CGTN's Nanchang factory-deployment report, and the site's existing framework for China's manufacturing ecosystem.
-CGTN's factory numbers are treated as reported operating claims, not independently verified long-run performance data.
+This analysis uses TrendForce's April 2026 commercialization forecast, CGTN's Nanchang factory-deployment report, AGIBOT and Longcheer's PRNewswire deployment release, AGIBOT's June 2026 production-milestone update, and the site's existing framework for China's manufacturing ecosystem.
+The factory and production numbers are treated as reported operating or company claims, not independently verified long-run performance data.

 FAQ